Check in with Lawrence University's admissions department for any important information, including application fees.

 Do I have to submit test scores to Lawrence University?

-No, Lawrence University is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you probably want to include them.
-If you scored lower than a school's average,, you it might make sense to leave them out of your application..
+❌ No, Lawrence University is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you probably want to include them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 First-Year Applications are Due